 I built relationships with instructors and classmates who have become lifelong friends, mentors and professional references.
 They have written me letters of rec, read numerous application essays, invited me to speak in their classes and even included my poems and songs in their teaching curriculum.

 I trained as an English tutor, which polished my grammar and syntax skills and gave me a way to earn income outside of school.

 I self-published a poetry chapbook.
 This was a way to put my work out there for others to see.
-To stop polishing the gun and actually shoot it, as Amiri Barak put it.
+To stop polishing the gun and actually shoot it, as Amiri Baraka put it.
 I sold them at my readings and shows, and they earned me what author Barry Spacks calls “jam money”.
 More than anything, this was a way to stand behind my work and feel like a real writer.

 How did a Lit-based education prepared me for the business world?

-Preparation for the business world is not a primary feature of a Literature classes.
+Preparation for the business world is not a primary feature of Lit education.
 But the great thing about reading is that you can’t help but learn - not only by example – about craft, technique and device, but also the topic.
 Black radicals and the Radical Tradition.
 Linguistics of American Minorities.
 An entire class on Vonnegut.
 Or Jane Austen.
 Or Marx.
 Even if you read only fiction, you could learn a lot about building a small business in a metropolitan area, or the cost of running an aristocratic household in post-Edwardian England.
 Or the huge advantage of free labor during American slavery.
 And this understanding makes for a well-rounded knowledge base.